November 13, 2017//Ellen NeveuxLast Updated: April 13, 2021

 To protect your intellectual property and enterprise, it is critical to create and maintain a good understanding of the parties to whom you provide privileged access.
 When you give a third party vendor privileged access to your network, it can challenge your compliance if the vendor ultimately proves to be a security risk.
 Because of this vulnerability, best practices require that you track vendors who have remote access, preferably through an audit trail.

-While a breach mitigation strategy is essential, implementing security practices on the front end reduces your network vulnerability and the likelihood of a damaging breach event—and associated liability.
+While a data breach mitigation strategy is essential, implementing audit trail best practices on the front end reduces your network vulnerability and the likelihood of a damaging breach event—and associated liability.

 Many companies fail to take steps to mediate their risk of a network breach when onboarding vendors, consultants, partners, and service groups.